Steps to Subleasing Commercial Property

 For arrangements that involve subletting a portion of your commercial space, ensure the space is clearly described in the sublease.

-Sign the agreement with the subtenant and restate the terms to confirm their acknowledgement and understanding of the tenancy.
+Sign the agreement with the subtenant and restate the terms to confirm their acknowledgment and understanding of the tenancy.

 5. Carry out the sublease.
 As the sublandlord, you are liable for the subtenant.
 For example, you are responsible for collecting rent and for any damage caused during their tenancy.